openmedlab/.github/profile/README.md

 Insert NLP intro here...

-OpenMEDLab also encapsulates the research field of protein engineering (see projects in [Protein Engineering](https://github.com/openmedlab/.github/blob/main/profile/README.md#protein-engineering)).
-As a pioneering work, we introduce TemPL, a novel deep learning approach for zero-shot prediction of protein stability and activity, harnessing temperature-guided language modeling.
+OpenMEDLab also encapsulates the advances in the research field of protein engineering (see projects in [Protein Engineering](https://github.com/openmedlab/.github/blob/main/profile/README.md#protein-engineering)).
+As a pioneering work, we introduce TemPL, a novel deep learning approach for zero-shot prediction of protein stability and activity, harnessing temperature-guided large language modeling.
 An extensive dataset of 96 million sequence-host bacterial strain optimal growth temperatures (OGTs) and ∆Tm data is assembled for point mutations under consistent experimental conditions.
 TemPL offers considerable promise for protein engineering applications, facilitating the design of mutation sequences with enhanced stability and activity.

 ## Pre-trained Medical Image Foundation Models